 Change out of work clothing at the end of each shift and wash them according to the manufacturer’s instructions.
 Do not store street clothes and work clothing in the same space unless both are clean.

-Wear a well-fitted and well-constructed mask when:
+Wear a well-fitting and well-constructed mask when:

 you’re in a shared space (indoors or outdoors) with people from outside of your immediate household